Aakash-Srivastav/NeuralSight/README.md

 # 🧠 Medical Image Disease Prediction Backend

-This repository contains the **Flask backend** for a medical image analysis platform that:
+This repository contains the **Flask Application** for a medical image analysis platform that:
 - Authenticates users
 - Accepts image uploads (individually or in batch)
 - Predicts diseases using a CNN model